-When your doctor prescribes a brand-name drug that has a generic option, your pharmacy will automatically fill the prescription using the generic drug.
+When your doctor prescribes a brand-name drug that has a FDA-approved generic option, your pharmacy will automatically fill the prescription using the generic drug.
 You will pay less for the generic drug.
-When the brand-name drug has a generic option and you and your doctor still choose the brand-name drug, or your doctor writes "dispense as written," you will be responsible for paying the generic drug copayment plus the difference between the cost of the generic and the brand-name drug.

 If your doctor prescribes a brand-name drug and it has no generic option, or if a doctor shows that the brand-name drug is medically necessary for you, you'll only have to pay the brand-name copayment with no extra cost.